 Asheboro City Schools has adopted policies, in consultation with parents, regarding these rights, as well as arrangements to protect student privacy in the administration of protected information surveys and the collection, disclosure, or use of personal information for marketing, sales, or other distribution purposes.
 (Surveys of Students, policy 4720)

 Parents who believe their rights have been violated may file a complaint with:

 Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, S.W.
 Washington, D.C.
-20202-5901 providing a school environment that promotes student wellness, proper nutrition, nutrition education and regular physical activity as part of the total learning experience.
+20202-5901

 Student Wellness